Hypokras/python-course/responses/02-function.md

 The important thing is to change it in _both places_, the first line and the last line.

-Now run your code again: `python get-quote.py`
+Now run your code again: `python get-quote.py` or `python3 get-quote.py`

 If you get an error, you might have only changed `main` in one place, or removed the important `()` from after the name.
 You'd also get an error if you changed that `__main__` thing (line 10), so leave that one be.